NREL/reVX/reVX/least_cost_xmission/README.md

 output_files_*.gpkg
 ```

 Additionally, the results may be split into GeoJSONs by transmission feature connected with the following.
 This will not create a combined GeoPackage file.
+The optional `--simplify-geo` flag is also used.
+By default, the paths contain a vertex every 90m which results in large output files.
+Simplifying the geometries reduces the file size and creates more realistic paths. `simplify_geo` can also be set in the processing config file if desired.

 ```
 python -m reVX.least_cost_xmission.least_cost_xmission_cli merge-output \
 --drop TransLine --drop LoadCen \
 --split-to-geojson --out-path ./out \
+--simplify-geo 100 \
 output_files_*.gpkg
 ```